 Although visitors flock to the park throughout the year, if you have boating or hiking on the mind, summer is the best time to come to the park.
 The Rim Drives and other upper-elevation roads can open sometime in June, but exactly when varies each year depending on the timing and amount of winter snowfall.
 Winter season starts early and ends late at the park, and the abundant snowfall closes many roads and facilities.
 Every effort is made to keep Highway 62 and the road to Rim Village open throughout the year.

-Here are the highlights of the many fun things you can see and do during a visit to Crater Lake National Park.
+No matter when you visit, there's something to explore.
+Read on for a few ideas for some of the best things you can see and do during a visit to Crater Lake National Park.

-Located towards the end of the road that leads up to Rim Drive, this year-round facility is not only a Crater Lake National Park visitor center but the park headquarters, a book store, and a post office.
-This is a good place to stop at the beginning of your visit.
-You'll learn more about Crater Lake and Mount Mazama through interpretive exhibits and a film.
+Located toward the end of the road that leads up to Rim Drive, this year-round facility is not only a Crater Lake National Park visitor center, but the park headquarters, a book store, and a post office.
+In short, it's an all-around great place to stop at the beginning of your visit.
+Sure, you can enjoy the beautiful lake without knowing much about it, but orient yourself with some knowledge about Crater Lake and Mount Mazama through interpretive exhibits and a film and you can appreciate it even more.
 Expert park rangers can provide information about trail and road conditions, recreation trails, and campgrounds.
-Be sure to pick up a current copy of "Crater Lake Reflections", a seasonal publication that provides detailed information and maps covering numerous aspects of the park.
+And pick up a copy of "Crater Lake Reflections" so you've got the latest and greatest information and maps for the park.